-How can I help my teenager with time management?
+How can you help your teenager with time management?
 If you find yourself asking this question, you are not alone.
-Many books have been written on the subject of time management.
-There are many different strategies to help your teens learn essential time management skills.
-Here, we will briefly examine five tips to guide you as you begin the time management training process.
+Many parents struggle with teaching their kids how to balance school, extracurricular activities, and downtime efficiently.
+Time management for teens is a critical skill that not only helps teens learn to navigate their busy schedules but also prepares them for adulthood.
+While many books have been written on the subject of time management, finding strategies that work for your teen is key.
+Let’s explore five tips to guide you as you begin the time management training process.

 The challenges confronting our children are unlike those faced by recent generations.
 As our children grow older, more independent, and gradually move out from our protection, they are bombarded with a host of temptations and distractions.